GrimmSnark/Image_analysis_fiji/README.md

 # Image_analysis_fiji
-Anaylsis scripts utilised for mouse connectivty paper
+Analysis scripts utilised for mouse connectivty paper

 This package of ImageJ/Fiji macros is designed to allow the user to quatify fluorescent tracing photomicrographs and compare the connectivty between multiple regions in the brain